flutter/website/widgets-intro.md

   void _handleCartChanged(Product product, bool inCart) {
     setState(() {
-      // When user changes what is in the cart, we need to change _shoppingCart
+      // When a user changes what's in the cart, we need to change _shoppingCart
       // inside a setState call to trigger a rebuild.
 The framework then calls
       // build, below, which updates the visual appearance of the app.